Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: -tuple domination on co-biconvex graphs

-Notice that, when $u$ is a universal vertex in a graph $G$ and $D\subset V(G)$ is a $k$-tuple dominating set in $G$ with $u \notin D$, then by interchanging $u$ with any other vertex of $D$, we obtain another $k$-tuple dominating set containing $u$.
-Formally,
+Notice that, when $u$ is a universal vertex in a graph $G$ and $D\subset V(G)$ is a $k$-tuple dominating set in $G$ with $u \notin D$, then by interchanging $u$ with any other vertex of $D$, we obtain a $k$-tuple dominating set of the same size containing $u$.
+Then, the following relationship holds: